 Director of User Experience / Creative Director

-Primary responsibility is managing all the UX for Casamba, including but not limited to animation, print, video, gamification, mobile applications, and web development.
+Primary responsibility is managing all the User Experience (UX) for Casamba, including but not limited to animation, print, video, gamification, mobile applications, Google ads, and web development.

 Create, and oversee high level concept designs for all digital and print assets.

-Lead the planning and oversight of all the projects through the art and development pipeline.
+Lead the planning and oversight of all the User Interface Design, Interaction Design projects through the art and development pipeline.

 Represent the end user to the lead executives, to enhance their experience and ensure overall adoption of our products and software.

-Fundamentally change how we go to market through cutting edge animation, video, gamification, Web, and print.
+Fundamentally change how we go to market through cutting edge User Experience Design (UED) animation, video, gamification, Web, and print.

-Present creative audits to senior executives for consistency of UX, art, scope of the projects, and milestone and deadline management.
+Present creative audits to senior executives for consistency of Information Architecture UX, art, scope of the projects, and milestone and deadline management.

-Train junior artists and designers on new software, design and compositional techniques, better animation techniques, and best UI/UX practices.
+Train junior artists and designers on new software, design and compositional techniques, better animation techniques, User-centered Design, Wireframing, Usability Testing.

 Created the brand style guide for not only software, but for animation, video, and multimedia.